ellysh/video-game-bots/InGameBots/process-memory-access.md

 Last step of the opening process algorithm is the call of `OpenProcess` WinAPI function with `PROCESS_ALL_ACCESS` [access rights](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684880%28v=vs.85%29.aspx) input parameter.
 PID of the opening process is passed as third input parameter of the function.
 Result of the function is a handle to the target process object in case of success.
 Handle of the target process provides read and write access to the memory of that process.

-## Read and Write Access
+## Read and Write Operations

-WinAPI provides functions for reading and writing access to process's memory. [`ReadProcessMemory`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms680553%28v=vs.85%29.aspx) function allows to read data from an area of memory in a specified process. [`WriteProcessMemory`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms681674%28v=vs.85%29.aspx) function performs writing data to the area of memory in a specified process.
+WinAPI provides functions for accessing data in memory of the specified process. [`ReadProcessMemory`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms680553%28v=vs.85%29.aspx) function allows to read data from a memory area in the target process to the memory of current process. [`WriteProcessMemory`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms681674%28v=vs.85%29.aspx) function performs writing data to a memory area in the target process.

 There is [`ReadWriteProcessMemory.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProcessMemoryAccess/ReadWriteProcessMemory.cpp) application that demonstrates work of both `ReadProcessMemory` and `WriteProcessMemory` functions.
-The application writes "0xDEADBEEF" hexadecimal value at the specified absolute address, and then reads a value at the same address.
-If the read value equals to "0xDEADBEEF", write operation has been performed successfully.
+The application writes "0xDEADBEEF" hexadecimal value at the specified absolute address.
+Then it reads a value at the same absolute address.
+If the read value equals to the written value "0xDEADBEEF", it means that a write operation has been performed successfully.

 This is a source of the `ReadWriteProcessMemory.cpp` application:
 ```C++